huber-c/onlineshop/README.md

-# Basic e-commerce cart application built with React & Redux
+# Simple e-commerce cart application built with Javascript & React components

 This simple application prototype shows how React and Redux can be used to build a user experience with instant visual updates.